Whitney Nic James

 July 24, 2020 by Whitney Leave a Comment

 There are a plethora of ways to go about studying the Bible.
-One of my favorite methods to study and break down scripture is the SOAP Method.
+The SOAP Method is one of my favorite methods to study and break down scripture.
 The SOAP Method is an acronym to help you remember:

 1. Scripture